-When the call is answered, relay activation commands can be entered or the # key can be used to force the phone to hang-up.
+In any of the above modes, relay activation commands can be entered or "#" can be dialed (from the remote phone only) to force the phone to hang-up.

-After communication is established, enter the 1 or 2 digit relay activation command (factory set to "") to momentarily activate the entry phone (door strike) relay.
+After communication is established, enter the 1 or 2 digit relay activation command (factory set to "" for Relay 1 and "2" for Relay 2) to momentarily activate the entry phone (door strike) relay.
 Two beeps will be heard confirming that the relay has been activated.
-If you require the relay to remain on continuously (ie: a truck delivery), enter Touch Tones "11" to continuously activate the relay.
+If you require the relay to remain on continuously (ie: a truck delivery), enter Touch Tones "11" or "21" to continuously activate relay 1 or relay 2 respectively.
 A double beep will indicate that the relay is latched on.
-When the visitor calls in again (ie: they are finished unloading the truck), enter Touch Tones "10" to deactivate the relay.
+When the visitor calls in again (ie: they are finished unloading the truck), enter Touch Tones "10" or "20" to deactivate relay 1 or relay 2 respectively.
 A single beep will indicate the relay is latched off.